lodomo/lodomo.github.io/DevJournal.md

 5) Footer ready for social buttons, there's not much.
 7) Slowly shifting checker patterns implemented.
 8) Section spacers are OK, I think I want them to be different.

+## Okeska Frame
+### March 10th 2025

+I added a frame to the text in about, and will probably reuse it for the other sections.
+It's called "Okeska" as a reference to "Earthbound" which was the inspiration for most of the sites design (and my design work in general).